 in the brain that cause memory loss.
 These changes also make it difficult for

 people to perform basic daily activities.
 In most people, dementia causes

 changes in behavior and personality.

-Dementia affects three parts of the brain: the areas for language, memory and decision-making.
+Dementia affects three areas of the brain:

 Alzheimer’s disease is the most common type of dementia.
 Between 60 and 80 percent of cases of dementia are caused by this disease, according to the Alzheimer’s Association.
 Early signs of Alzheimer’s disease include depression and forgetting names and recent events.